MicrosoftDocs/msteams-docs/msteams-platform/resources/teams-updates.md

 * [Adaptive Card tabs](../tabs/how-to/build-adaptive-card-tabs.md) aren't supported in the new Teams client.
 The Classic Teams client has been deprecated on March 31, 2024.
 If your app is using Adaptive Card tabs, we recommend you rebuild the tab as a web-based tab.
 For more information, see [build tabs for Teams](../tabs/what-are-tabs.md).

-* The `window.alert`, `window.confirm`, and `window.prompt` APIs used to display a dialog aren't supported in the new Teams client.
-We recommend you render a dialog within your own frame, for example, using the [Fluent V9 dialog](https://react.fluentui.dev/?path=/docs/components-dialog--default) or use the Microsoft Teams JavaScript client library (TeamsJS) to display a [Teams dialog](../tabs/what-are-tabs.md) using Adaptive Card or a nested `<iframe>`.
+* The `window.alert`, `window.confirm`, and `window.prompt` APIs used to display a dialog aren't supported in the new Teams Client.
+We recommended you to render a dialog within your own frame, for example, using the [Fluent V9 dialog](https://react.fluentui.dev/?path=/docs/components-dialog--default) or use the Microsoft Teams JavaScript client library (TeamsJS) to display a [Teams dialog](../tabs/what-are-tabs.md) using Adaptive Card or a nested `<iframe>`.

 * [Location](../concepts/device-capabilities/location-capability.md#location-apis) and [Media](../concepts/device-capabilities/media-capabilities.md#media-capability-apis) APIs aren't supported in the new Teams client.
 We recommend using HTML5 Geolocation and Media.